imagej/imagej.github.io/pages/BigWarp.md

 ## Working with large images

-The "normal" BigWarp plugin accessible through *Plugins %Replace% arrow
+The "normal" BigWarp plugin accessible through *Plugins {% include arrow
-%Replace% Big Data Viewer %Replace% arrow %Replace% BigWarp* works well for small- and medium-sized images but not for very large volumes (that do not fit into memory).
+%} Big Data Viewer {% include arrow %} BigWarp* works well for small- and medium-sized images but not for very large volumes (that do not fit into memory).
 For very large volumes, we recommend first [converting the volume to bigdataviewer's xml/hdf5 format](https://imagej.net/BigDataViewer#Exporting_Datasets_for_the_BigDataViewer), then using [this script](https://raw.githubusercontent.com/saalfeldlab/bigwarp/master/scripts/BigWarp_ImagePlus_or_Xml.groovy)